 Thesis

-Their potential unreliability makes renewables an unsuitable source of non-fossil fuel power generation where a stable supply of electricity is essential, or in places that cannot rely on grid backup.
-Examples include remote communities, military bases, research centers, or post-disaster scenarios.
-In the past, the solution for such places was diesel electricity generators.
+In the past, the solution for places where a stable supply of electricity was essential or in places that could not rely on grid backup (remote communities, military bases, research centers, or post-disaster scenarios) was diesel electricity generators.
 In some areas, such as sub-Saharan Africa, diesel generators produced up to 40% of the total power supply as of 2023.
 An average generator, however, emits 2.2X more CO2 per unit of energy than the US grid and emits fumes that can cause major adverse health effects, including lung cancer.

-At the same time, nuclear power is experiencing a renaissance, and its public support is growing.
+But in light of increasing demand for stable energy throughout the grid, diesel generators are no longer sufficient.
+As a result, alternatives like nuclear power plants are experiencing a renaissance, and their public support is growing.
 Nuclear power plants can be a stable and reliable source of energy supply.
 US nuclear reactors operate at full power a minimum of just over 86% of the time and a maximum of over 92%.
-In 2023, 57% of Americans said they support nuclear power, compared to just 43% in 2020.
-In 2022, $5 billion was invested into a new generation of fission power startups.
+In 2025, 60% of Americans said they support nuclear power, compared to just 43% in 2020.
+As of October 2025, corporate-backed investment in fusion startups totaled $3.7 billion between 2024 and 2025, compared with $1.7 billion for nuclear fission startups over the same period.

 Radiant builds portable nuclear microreactors that are intended to replace diesel generators in “remote villages” and to provide “resilient backup power for hospitals, data centers, and military installations.
 The Kaleidos, Radiant’s first product, is designed to produce 1.9 MW of thermal power “for facility heating or water desalination”, and generates 1M of electric power.
 It is also designed to fit in a shipping container for ease of transport.

 Radiant’s mission is to create clean alternatives to off-grid power solutions and replace all diesel power generators.
 Applications include military sites, disaster relief, and other off-grid use cases.
-With a unique engineering approach building on the team’s experience at SpaceX, Radiant is planning to be the first new commercial reactor to achieve a fully-fueled test in more than 50 years with the test of its development reactor at Idaho National Lab in 2026.
+With a unique engineering approach, building on the team’s experience at SpaceX, in October 2025, Radiant finalized relocating its manufacturing base to Oak Ridge, Tennessee, where it will build the world’s first mass-production nuclear microreactor factory and construct its first Kaleidos reactor on the Manhattan Project site.

 Founding Story